frnzee/AR-DeathMatch/README.md

 # Augmented reality death match
 Augmented reality death match game.
 You can place up to five units on the field (if planes are recognised by AR foundation kit).
-Once there are more than one unit on the field they start to shoot at the nearest enemy.
+Once there is more than one unit on the field they start to shoot at the nearest enemy.
 Tapping on any unit make them to heal up.

 Tech stack: AR Foundation (ARCore, ARKit), 3D models, Skinned mesh animation, FX, Simple AI, Unity UI, Input System, Resolving dependencies, Using asset store.